mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 This class is the entry point for any reduction and takes three important inputs:

-- A list of sans state objects.
+- A list of SANS state objects.
 Each state object defines a reduction.
-In fact if the state object contains period data with :math:`N` periods and :math:`M` time slices it will in fact define :math:`N \cross M` reductions.
+In fact if the state object contains period data with :math:`N` periods and :math:`M` time slices it will in fact define :math:`N \times M` reductions.
 - A ``use_optimizations`` boolean flag.
 If true the data loading mechanism will check the ADS first if the required data is available from there and only load the data if it is not present.
 It will place newly loaded data into the ADS.
 The ADS is also checked for can reductions.